 The modern concept of salesmanship

-The contemporary idea of salesmanship is quite different from the older concept of salesmanship.
+The contemporary idea of salesmenship is quite different from the older concept of salesmenship.
 In the ancient times, the salesperson used to carry goods with him and showed it to the customers to sell them, or he used to give the samples of products to prospective customers and wait for their order.

-Salesmanship is an essential skill for a salesperson to be able to sell.
-Produce prefers to hire salespersons with excellent salesmanship skills.
+Salesmenship is an essential skill for a salesperson to be able to sell.
+Produce prefers to hire salespersons with excellent salesmenship skills.
 A salesperson plays the role of a connecting link between a seller and a buyer.

 However, salesmanship is essential not only for the producers but also for the buyer, as a buyer also needs a salesperson with practical salesmanship skills to make the right buying decision.